 Harvesting Fresh Pumpkin Seeds

-If you enjoy preparing pumpkin for your family or have hollowed out a few of the large gourds for spooky decorations, don’t waste the valuable seeds inside.
+If you enjoy preparing pumpkins for your family or have hollowed out a few of the large gourds for spooky decorations, don’t waste the valuable seeds inside.

 All you have to do to enjoy them is clean the pulp away and give them a good wash.